Key sources

 Our statistics

-The four statistics on our homepage are documented below.
+The statistics on our homepage and fact sheet are documented below.
 Each entry includes the primary source, the sample and methodology that produced the figure, the comparator used, and any relevant methodological considerations.

 Statistic 1: Mesothelioma incidence